enketo/enketo-core/README.md

 * any eventhandlers added to the original input should be namespaced (if extending thew Widget base class, the namespace is available as `this.namespace`)
 * if the widget needs tweaks or needs to be disabled for mobile (touchscreen) use, build this in.
 The option `{ touch: [boolean] }` is passed to the plugin by default.
 If your widget requires tweaks for mobile, you could create an all-in-one widget using the `options.touch` check or you could create separate widgets for desktop and mobile (as done with select-desktop and select-mobile widgets)
 * allow clearing of the original input (i.e. setting value to '')
-* [to check: send a focus event to the original input when the widget gets focus]
+* send a `fakefocus` and `fakeblur` event to the original input when the widget gets focus or looses it (see desktopSelectpicker)
-* [for extra robustness where applicable: if the widget already exists, destroy it first]

 ###Notes for All Developers